Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 2. Updates Timeline.
 > 0.2 **2021-03-15**
+> > Created routing for upload_page and function to use .insertOne into the<br> database using the input values from the page.
+> > Created placeholder input field on upload_recipe for testing.
 > > Created routing for login with functions to read hashed password and put user in session<br>
 > > Starting development of login page/route<br>
 > > Finished registration page<br>